A super quick burrata pizza made with a simple flatbread dough (no yeast or waiting around) topped with delicious salami, olives, and capers.

 - 3 tablespoon olive oil

 - 7 oz (200g )burrata

 - 4.2 oz (120g) salami

 - 1 tablespoon capers

 - 1 teaspoon dried oregano

 - Preheat the oven to 220°C/425F/gas mark 7 and make sure your large baking trays are in the oven.

 - To make the dough, add the flour and a pinch of salt into a large mixing bowl.
 Make a well in the centre then add the water.
 Using a spoon mix together until it starts to come together then add 3 tablespoon of olive oil.
 Using your hands, knead the dough into a ball (add a little dusting of flour if too sticky).
 Knead on a lightly floured work surface for 1-2 minutes, it should be soft but not sticky.

 - Cut the dough in half and shape into flat circles with your hands.
 Using a rolling pin, roll out into a large pizza base around 3mm/1/8 inch thickness.
 Remove the baking trays from the oven and lightly dust with flour then transfer the pizza bases to the trays.

-- Top each pizza with 3 tbsp of passata, 1/2 tsp oregano and a small pinch of salt and pepper.
+- Top each pizza with 3 tablespoon of passata, ½ teaspoon oregano and a small pinch of salt and pepper.
 Add half of the salami, burrata, olives and capers then bake in the oven for 7-8 minutes until the base is golden, serve.
 Do one at a time if you only have one large tray.